Tampere-University-Urban-Physics/fundamentals-of-gis/Content/7_Theory.md

 Similar to IDW, Natural Neighbour looks for the closest input samples, but applies weights to them based on the proportionate areas rather than distances.

+### Triangulated Irregular Network (TIN)

+This is a way of interpolating a 3D surface using a vector-based structure.
+Most interpolations produce a raster, or a grid where each cell has a value.
+With TINs, surfaces are represented by a series of interconnected, non-overlapping triangles.
+The nodes of each triangle have an x, y, and z coordinate.
+They can be good for terrain mapping because their spacing is irregular, rather than a regular grid, meaning they are often used for detailed projects in engineering and construction.

 ### Kriging